cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 2020-05-01

 Today was quite productive, and it also was the first day of my #30daycodechallenge.
-I'm posting updates on (https://twitter.com/Cstml1) [Twitter].
+I'm posting updates on [Twitter](https://twitter.com/Cstml1).

 #### Achieved: